benjaminadk/emojigit/README.md

 # Gitmoji Commit

 Stop wasting time looking up git commit message emojis.
-This extension helps you find the right emoji and helps write your commit message, all without leaving VS Code.
+This extension helps you find the right emoji and helps compose your commit message, all without leaving VS Code.
+You can even supply your own custom emoji mapping to suit the needs of you and/or your team.

 ## Content